-Do you love the food at Olga's Kitchen but not that they use MSG (and who knows what else)?
-Our favorite is the three-cheese Olga — try my Olga's Kitchen Copycat Recipe and let me know what you think!
+Do you love the food at Olga's Kitchen too?
+Our favorite is the three-cheese Olga.
+Try my Olga's Kitchen Copycat Recipe and let me know what you think!

 First, have you seen my other Olga's Kitchen copycat recipe for their Spicy Pita Snackers?

-Don't ask me WHY restaurants are STILL putting MSG in their food — it tastes just as good without it, and I know this from cooking in my own kitchen!!!
-I'm sure MSG isn't the only questionable ingredient in an Olga's sandwich anyway, so it was fun trying this out and everyone went crazy over my version of the three-cheese Olga. 🙂
+Don't ask me why restaurants are STILL putting MSG in their food–it tastes just as good without it, and I know this from cooking in my own kitchen!!!
+So it was fun trying this recipe out and everyone went crazy over my version of the three-cheese Olga. 🙂

 Olga's Kitchen Copycat Recipe for Three-Cheese Olgas